top of page

 1) Determine the date of Easter: it's on the first Sunday after the full moon on or after the spring equinox.

-2) Then calculate Ash Wednesday: it always starts exactly 46 days before Easter (40 days of Lent, plus six days, because each Sunday is skipped because these are days of rest): You have your Mardi-Gras date!
+2) Then calculate Ash Wednesday: it always starts exactly 46 days before Easter (40 days of Lent, plus six days, each Sunday is skipped since these are days of rest): You have your Mardi-Gras date!

 3) Count 20 days (remember to skip 3 Sundays) from Ash Wednesday, and you'll have your Mi-Carême Thursday!